-The most critical part of surgery occurs in the operating room.
-This is when the patient is most vulnerable, and in most cases, unable to communicate with members of the surgical team.
+The most critical part of surgery occurs in the operating room, when the patient is most vulnerable and unable to communicate with the surgical team.

-- Have the training and experience to safely perform the procedure
+- Have the training and experience to perform the procedure safely

 - Perform surgery on the correct body part